-- Muscle spasms
+- Muscle spasms and cramps

-- Feeling “pins or needles”
+- Feeling numbness or “pins or needles”

 - Delays in children’s growth and development

-What puts you at risk for having low calcium?
 Each day, we lose calcium through our skin, nails, hair, sweat, urine and stool.
-We also cannot make calcium ourselves within our own body, so ideally every day we must replenish our body’s supply in order to avoid calcium deficiency.
+We also cannot make it ourselves within our own bodies, so ideally every day we must replenish our bodies’ supply in order to avoid calcium deficiency.

-- The people at highest risk are children, adolescent girls and postmenopausal women.
-(4)
+What puts you at risk for having low calcium?
+The people at highest risk are children, adolescent girls and postmenopausal women.

 - What interferes with the absorption of calcium?
-If you eat lots of foods that contain “antinutrients” like phytic acid and oxalic acid, found naturally in some plants, these will bind to calcium and can inhibit its absorption.
+If you eat lots of foods that contain “antinutrients” like phytic acid and oxalic acid, found naturally in some plants, these bind to calcium and can inhibit its absorption.

 - Consuming large amounts of protein or sodium or receiving long-term treatment with corticosteroids can also block absorption.

 - Since dairy products are one of the most common sources of calcium, people who are lactose intolerant or who do not eat dairy for ethical reasons (like vegans and some vegetarians) are also at an increased risk.